Submit your work, meet writers and drop the ads. Become a member

 he was walking unhurriedly while the lights

-behind him swerve and dance pokily
+behind him swerved and danced pokily.

-he turns around and ran away.
+he turned around and ran away.

-I once saw a shadow passing by
+I once saw a shadow passing by,

 its being brought chills to my bones —

-he was walking behind me, unhurried
+he was walking behind me, unhurried,

-while there was no light dancing around us
+while there was no light dancing around us.

-even the winds stopped breathing;
+Even the winds stopped breathing;

-until I remember, he was me.
+until I remembered, he was me.

-I once saw a man passing by
+I once saw a man passing by,

-its presence gave me comfort and light
+his presence gave me comfort and light.

-he was running away —
+He was running away —

 I asked him, “Where are you going?”

-He answered, “To the future,”
+He answered, “To the future.”

-I smiled and turned to him, “Let's go,”
+I smiled and turned to him, “Let's go.”

-He held my hands and we both ran together.
+He held my hands, and we both ran together.

 its existence drove my mind and broke

-into fragile broken pieces,
+into fragile broken pieces.

-he cries out and I ran away.
+He cried out, and I ran away.

-I saw the deer passing by
+I saw the deer passing by,

 its eyes gentle and noble —

-he steps and steps,
+he stepped and stepped,

-until he was facing me
+until he was facing me.

-and the wind hustled a great bone-chilling harsh cold,
+and the wind hustled a great bone-chilling harsh cold.

 “You can remember now?”